Abdussalam-Sultan/safetrip-backend/README.md

 emergency-contacts-api

-This backend project allows save, view, update and delete their emergency contacts using a simple API
+This backend project allows users to save, view, update and delete their emergency contacts using a simple API

 Core Features
 - Create, Read, Update, and Delete emergency contacts